learn-anything/quotes/readme.md

 	- Ernest Hemingway
 - Don't mistake the finger for the moon
 - Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become.

-- Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
-	- Jim Rohn
+> "Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day." - Jim Rohn

-> “Nobody is the boss,” says Huang, explaining his egalitarian approach to problem-solving.
-“The project is the boss.”
+> “Nobody is the boss.
+The project is the boss.”

 ### Minimalism
 - The less I needed, the better I felt